Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

 2. Don’t Pay for Your Guests’ Accommodation

-If you decide to pay for your guests’ accommodation, make sure to find a venue that offers on-site accommodation for all your guests, which is typically cheaper than booking separate hotel rooms.
+If, however, you decide to pay for your guests’ accommodation, a venue that offers on-site accommodation for all your guests is usually the smartest option.
+Venues with onsite accommodation are typically cheaper than the alternative, i.e. booking a wedding venue and separate hotel rooms.

 3. Pick an Off-Season Weekday Date and Book at Short Notice